How a Study Schedule Helped Me Rock My Rotation Exam

-I am a second year PA student at Mercyhurst University in Erie, Pennsylvania and started the exciting journey through clinical rotations this past June.
-First up for me was General Surgery, followed by Pediatrics, and now an elective rotation in Emergency Medicine.
-I will admit, for the first End of Rotation™ Exam (EOR™), I was unsure of how to prepare, and I felt very nervous going into the exam; General Surgery is a challenging topic to begin with, and I had no idea what the EOR™ examination would be like.
-I am happy to say that I feel as if my approach paid off for me, and I finished the exam feeling that I was well prepared.
-I decided to stick with the same approach to study for my Pediatrics exam and felt just as prepared.
-I would also like to add that by studying for the EOR™, I was also preparing myself to perform well on the rotations.
+I am a second-year PA student at Mercyhurst University in Erie, PA, and started the exciting journey through clinical rotations this past June.
+First up for me was general surgery, followed by pediatrics, and now an elective rotation in emergency medicine.
+I will admit, I was unsure of how to prepare for the first rotation exam, and I felt very nervous.
+General surgery is a challenging topic to begin with, and I had no idea what the rotation exam would be like.
+My approach paid off, and I finished the exam feeling well prepared.
+I decided to stick with the same approach to study for my pediatrics exam and felt just as prepared.
+By studying for the exam, I was also preparing myself to perform well on the rotations.

-My schedule was designed so that I was reading about the most common things I would encounter on rotation first.
-For Surgery, there were mostly GI-related topics such as acute appendicitis, inguinal hernias, gallbladder disease, and diverticulitis.
-For Pediatrics, I focused on well-child examinations, developmental milestones, and vaccination schedules before diving into the infectious diseases and ENT pathologies such as otitis media, strep throat, and hand foot and mouth disease.
-Additionally, I would spend the Sunday prior to each rotation reviewing the relevant pharmacology and steps involved in certain procedures that I may be asked to perform while on rotation since I could be certain I would need this information on a daily basis.
+I designed my schedule to include reading about the most common things I would encounter on rotation first.
+For surgery, there were mostly GI-related topics such as acute appendicitis, inguinal hernias, gallbladder disease, and diverticulitis.
+For pediatrics, I focused on well-child examinations, developmental milestones, and vaccination schedules before diving into the infectious diseases and ENT pathologies such as otitis media, strep throat, and hand foot and mouth disease.
+Additionally, I spent the Sunday prior to each rotation reviewing the relevant pharmacology and steps for procedures that I may be asked to perform since I would need this information daily.

 Books, books… and more books!

 With the week I left myself for more focused studying, I went back to the information I had highlighted in my reading from the Current textbook and combined it with my class notes from the didactic year.
-PANCE Prep Pearls, a favorite among many PA students, was particularly helpful to me with my last minute studying in the two to three days leading up to the EOR™ exam.
+PANCE Prep Pearls, a favorite among many PA students, was particularly helpful with my last-minute studying in the two to three days leading up to the exam.
 It provides a brief synopsis of the keywords, physical exam findings, diagnostic studies, and treatment for each disease and has helpful tricks for remembering certain characteristics of a disease.
-It even had a “pediatric blueprint” chapter at the end, which was a great crash course the night before my pediatric EOR™ exam.
+It even had a “pediatric blueprint” chapter at the end, which was a great crash course the night before my pediatric rotation exam.

 Learning tools… which one works for you?